devsoc-unsw/trainee-ghost-25t1/backend/routes/route_plan.md

 - Add a route to allow an admin to access the team code
 - Add a route to allow an admin to change the team code
 - Add a route to change the say you have completed a task (mark as pending)
-- Add a route to get notificiatons of tasks to vote on
 - The route to vote on completion
 - A function that triggers if we find the task has been completed, which provides the rewards for that task

+Frontend stuff to do
+- To get tasks to vote on, just request all 'pending' tasks along with how many votes they have

 Possible things we could do
 - Write some tests for stuff we havent (e.g. the validation utils)